- About Us

 Leveraging its scientific and clinical facilities at Southampton General Hospital, the Company uses in vitro and ex vivo models to progress opportunities into clinical development.
 Its differentiating human biology BioBank platform of human tissue samples is used in these models to increase confidence in the likelihood of successful drug development.

-The company’s SG016 Phase II trial of SNG001 in hospitalized COVID-19 patients produced positive topline results in July 2020, with more detailed results of primary endpoint analysis disclosed in September 2020.
+The company’s SG016 Phase II trial of SNG001 in hospitalised COVID-19 patients produced positive topline results in July 2020, with more detailed results of primary endpoint analysis disclosed in September 2020.
 The results of this trial were published in The Lancet Respiratory Medicine Journal in November 2020, and can be accessed here.

 Interim analysis of SG015, Synairgen’s Phase II trial evaluating inhaled interferon beta (SNG001) in COPD patients, was conducted in September 2020.
 SNG001 was seen to be well tolerated in the older patient population and produced antiviral data which supports the COVID-19 program.
 This can be accessed here.